Shedding vertices of vertex decomposable graphs: Exploring Villarreal's conjecture

+Notice that $(ii)$ will not hold if $(i)$ does not hold.
+It is known that Conjecture \ref{CMconjecture} $(i)$ is false.
+One example is due to Terai \cite[Exercise 6.2.24]{V2001}.
+However Terai's example depends upon the characteristic of the field $k$.
+Earl et al. \cite{EVMVT} found an example of a circulant graph $G$ on 16 vertices with the property that $G$ is Cohen-Macaulay in all characteristics, but there is no vertex $x$ such that $G \setminus x$ is Cohen-Macaulay.

+Although Conjecture \ref{CMconjecture} is false in general, Villarreal's work suggests that there may exist some nice subset of Cohen-Macaulay graphs for which the Conjecture \ref{CMconjecture} still holds, particularly the subset of Cohen-Macaulay graphs for which $S\neq \emptyset$.
+Since pure vertex decomposable graphs are Cohen-Macaulay (pure vertex decomposable complexes are shellable complexes \cite[Corollary 2.9]{PB}, and shellable complexes are Cohen-Macaulay) and since ${\rm Shed}(G) \neq \emptyset$ for pure vertex decomposable graphs $G$, we thought that, as a variation of Conjecture \ref{CMconjecture}, it would be reasonable to question if ${\rm Shed}(G)$ is a dominating set of $G$ when $G$ is pure vertex decomposable.
+The number of positive answers to our question, as observed in Theorem~\ref{summary}, initially suggested a positive answer for all pure vertex decomposable graphs.
+However, our examples in Section~\ref{newgraphs} demonstrate that the answer is not positive in general.

-For all connected graphs on 10 or less vertices, we checked whether the graph was $(a)$ well-covered, $(b)$ Cohen-Macaulay, $(c)$ vertex decomposable, and $(d)$ if the graph was vertex decomposable, whether the graph satisfied Question \ref{VDconjecture}.
+We conclude with some computational observations.
+We used {\it Macaulay2} \cite{GS} and the packages {\tt EdgeIdeals} \cite{FHVT}, {\tt Nauty} \cite{C2011}, and {\tt SimplicialDecomposability} \cite{C2010} for our computations.
+For all connected graphs $G$ on 10 or fewer vertices, we checked whether the graph was $(a)$ well-covered, $(b)$ Cohen-Macaulay, $(c)$ pure vertex decomposable, and $(d)$ if the graph was pure vertex decomposable, whether ${\rm Shed}(G)$ is a dominating set.
 Table \ref{table} summarizes our findings.
 The first column is the number of vertices, while the second column is the number of connected graphs on $n$ vertices, and the third column is the number of well-covered graphs on $n$ vertices.
 The second column is sequence A001349 in the OEIS, and the third column is sequence A2226525 in the OEIS \cite{OEIS}.

-A graph $G$ is Cohen-Macaulay if the ring $R/I(G)$ is a Cohen-Macaulay ring, where $I(G)$ denotes the edge ideal of $G$.
-It is known that if $G$ is vertex decomposable, then $G$ is Cohen-Macaulay.
-As part of this computer experiment, we also counted the number of Cohen-Macaulay graphs.
-The fourth and fifth columns count the number of Cohen-Macaulay graphs, respectively, the number of vertex decomposable graphs.
+As part of this computer experiment, we counted the number of Cohen-Macaulay graphs.
+The fourth and fifth columns of Table~\ref{table} count the number of Cohen-Macaulay graphs, respectively, the number of pure vertex decomposable graphs.
 Our computations imply the following result:

 \begin{observation} Let $G$ be a graph with $10$ or fewer vertices.
-Then $G$ is Cohen-Macaulay if and only if $G$ is vertex decomposable. \end{observation}
+Then $G$ is Cohen-Macaulay if and only if $G$ is pure vertex decomposable. \end{observation}